emmercm/docker-libtorrent/README.md

 # Why full images?

-As of writing there is no `libtorrent-dev` or `libtorrent-rasterbar-dev` package in the Alpine main repository.
+As of writing the `libtorrent`/`libtorrent-dev` in the Alpine main repository is many years out of date.
 It can be time-consuming or difficult to compile libtorrent so this saves the end user time and headache.

 # How to use these images